 Every window, pane, and running process inside build ends immediately unless that window is also linked to another session.

-3. List the sessions again to confirm the removed name is gone and the remaining workspaces are still present.
+- List the sessions again and confirm the removed name is gone while the remaining workspace is still present.

-4. Keep one session and remove every other session when a broader cleanup should leave a single workspace running.
+- Keep one session and remove every other session when cleanup should leave a single workspace running.

 $ tmux kill-session -a -t keep

-The -a flag kills all sessions except the target given with -t.
+The -a flag kills all sessions except the target given with -t, so confirm the kept target before running it.

-5. Recheck the session list after the keep-one cleanup to confirm only the intended session remains.
+- Recheck the session list after the keep-one cleanup and confirm only the intended session remains.

 The numeric socket directory varies by user account, but the message itself is the normal sign that no tmux sessions remain.